Person crouched over a desk writing on a piece of paper.

 At this stage, you may also want to start working on your personal statement in a Word document so you can paste it into your online application later.

 As part of your application, you will need to write a personal statement.
 This is a couple of paragraphs of text which outline why you should be considered for the course.
-You can save your application and return to it later to give you some time to work on your personal statement.
-We recommend that you complete your personal statement before you start your application so you can paste it in when you’re working through the application steps.
+You can save your application and return to it later, giving you time to work on your personal statement.
+We recommend that you complete your personal statement before starting your application, so you can paste it in as you work through the application steps.

 You can submit one application for a full-time course, and up to three applications for part-time courses.

 To start an application, click the ‘Apply Now’ button.
-This will take you to our online application system where you complete and submit your application.
+This will take you to our online application system, where you can complete and submit your application.

 If you have not applied online before, you will need to register your details to create an account.
-Creating an account will allow you to access your application, return to it at a later date and check the status of the application.
+Creating an account will enable you to access your application, return to it at a later date, and check the status of your application.
 You will need to enter your name, date of birth, a valid email address and create a secure password.

-We will get in touch with you through the email address you provided on your application so make sure you will be able to access this email.
+We will contact you via the email address you provided on your application, so please ensure you can access this email.

 Once you have checked over your application and are happy with it, it’s time to hit submit.
-You will receive an email confirmation once you have submitted.
-This will have details of the course you applied to, how to check the progress of your application and contact details if you have any questions.
+You will receive an email confirmation once you have submitted it.
+This document will provide details about the course you applied to, instructions on checking the progress of your application, and contact information if you have any questions.

-If you need any special arrangements in place to attend or submit your work, please let us know when you respond to the request.
+If you require any special arrangements to attend or submit your work, please notify us when responding to the request.

 Once you have submitted your application and attended an interview if required, you will be given a conditional or unconditional offer from the college.
-A conditional offer means that you must obtain further qualifications or meet certain criteria before you are accepted onto the course.
-An unconditional offer means that you have been accepted on to the course and are guaranteed a place.
+A conditional offer means that you must obtain further qualifications or meet specific criteria before you are accepted onto the course.
+An unconditional offer means that you have been accepted onto the course and are guaranteed a place.

-If you are not successful in securing a place on the course of your choice, you will be considered for another suitable course which is available.
+If you are not successful in securing a place on your preferred course, you will be considered for another suitable course that is available.

-When you receive a course offer you should apply for funding as soon as possible to ensure you have this in place for when your course starts.
+When you receive a course offer, apply for funding as soon as possible to ensure you have this in place for when your course begins.
 You can apply for funding to cover the cost of fees and help with living expenses.
-Find out more about funding on the Funding and Fees section of our website.
+Learn more about financing in the Funding and Fees section of our website.

-Before you start your course you should let us know about any support needs you have so we can get this in place for when your course starts.
+Before you start your course, please let us know about any support needs you have so we can arrange this in advance for when your course begins.
 If you have told us about your learning support needs on your application form, we will be in contact with you.
-If you would like to speak to someone about your support needs at college you can contact the Learning Support team by emailing learning.support@edinburghcollege.ac.uk
+If you would like to speak to someone about your support needs at college, you can contact the Learning Support team by emailing learning.support@edinburghcollege.ac.uk

-If you need any help with your application you can contact the Course Information team on courseinfo@edinburghcollege.ac.uk
+If you need any help with your application, you can contact the Course Information team at courseinfo@edinburghcollege.ac.uk